tmprk/right-click-set-wallpaper-macOS/README.md

-# macOS quick action for setting wallpapers from images
+# macOS quick action for setting wallpapers from Finder

 No one has time to open to system preferences and set new wallpapers!
 This quick action can save you a couple seconds of your valuable time 😬